Upcoming

 Flowers, writing desks, attention, presence, growth, death!
 What more could we ask for?

-There will be no live class July 14 and 21.
+There will be no live class July 15 and 28.
 Instead, we will write to/with each other collectively in a shared diary, in which I will post excerpts and prompts.
+Then we will resume live class for the final two weeks.

 My goal is to create a potent creative hour in community, half of which is spent silently writing together, that leaves participants feeling more attentive to the details and art of their everyday lives.